AshleighParsons/Helper/README.md

 * View specific injuries within the categories
 * Access the torch upon specific category selection
 * Access user location
-* Direct to google maps when a pin is clicked
+* Direct to Google Maps when a pin is clicked
 * Call emergency services from the app
 * Add your own ICE contact
 * Use an external font